Undline/UndChain/readme.md

 #### Validators

-Validators are only as authoritative as clients allow them to be, if a group of validators are acting within self interest clients can simply ignore them and drop their perception scores and since the network is only interested in staying online it will switch over to validators that have that higher perception score.
-Validators can also be blocked by a Creator through various means (primarily through setting the minimum threshold on the perception score), but a Creator could block a particular Creator from participating.
-Lastly validators are graded based on the connections they make and if partners are not contacting them this lowers their perception score (as it does with clients) and they will be taken offline.
-There is a small exception to this with the use of known validators, but there is a threshold to which even a known validator will lose their spot if the perception score drops.
+Validators are only as authoritative as clients allow them to be, if a group of validators are acting within self interest clients can simply ignore them and drop their Reliability scores and since the network is only interested in staying online it will switch over to validators that have that higher Reliability score.
+Validators can also be blocked by a Creator through various means (primarily through setting the minimum threshold on the Reliability score), but a Creator could block a particular Creator from participating.
+Lastly validators are graded based on the connections they make and if partners are not contacting them this lowers their Reliability score (as it does with clients) and they will be taken offline.
+There is a small exception to this with the use of known validators, but there is a threshold to which even a known validator will lose their spot if the Reliability score drops.

 #### Partners

 What use is a partner that is never used?
-If a partner is not being utilized then they are just burning electricity for no tokens and just like validators partners can loose perception score if they are providing no utility.
+If a partner is not being utilized then they are just burning electricity for no tokens and just like validators partners can loose Reliability score if they are providing no utility.
 Unlike partners, a Creator cannot remove them from the chain from providing utility (I don't think its necessary).
-Partners can drop in perception if they claim to perform utility and either cannot perform the utility as promised or doesn't do it at all.
+Partners can drop in Reliability if they claim to perform utility and either cannot perform the utility as promised or doesn't do it at all.
 The validator has the choice to not provide a partner with work *only if* they have a proven track of being unreliable.

 #### Clients

 It is illegal on UndChain to not process a transaction regardless of how poorly a user acts on chain.
 If you make a request and you meet the fee then the transaction is performed.
-So, what UndChain does in cases where a client who has a low perception score, is in cases where you are submitting a claim against another user it reduces the likelihood you will win that claim without substantial proof.
-How do clients have low perception scores?
+So, what UndChain does in cases where a client who has a low Reliability score, is in cases where you are submitting a claim against another user it reduces the likelihood you will win that claim without substantial proof.
+How do clients have low Reliability scores?
 Mainly through false claims, but also when they act in either of the other user types.
 Think that you are a partner who has earned tokens and then you want to use network resources with those tokens, but you provided poor service.
 As always, you can redeem yourself by acting as a partner or validator.

 ### Latency / Cost

 While a balance of power is key that doesn't completely ensure decentralization, so another method we use is latency.
-Along with affecting your perception score, having a low response time (or cost) makes you more preferred on the network and in the case of partners, gives higher rewards.
+Along with affecting your Reliability score, having a low response time (or cost) makes you more preferred on the network and in the case of partners, gives higher rewards.
 This encourages the network to be more spread out since if you are closer to the client (assuming the same hardware and networking) then it will guarantee you win the latency game.
 Remember that latency is how fast you can respond to a clients request.
 You could be right next door to your client using LoFi, but if it takes you 10ms to process a request that another partner a state away can process in 1ms then you will loose.

 ### Pool-less Protocol